Formula One Group research snapshot

 MoatThe moat is the exclusive commercial rights to Formula 1, a global calendar, entrenched teams and promoters, scarce live-sports inventory, brand momentum, and a growing direct-to-consumer and hospitality ecosystem.High

-ManagementManagement has extended the Concorde Agreement through 2030, expanded premium offerings, and integrated MotoGP.
+ManagementManagement extended the Concorde Agreement through 2030, integrated MotoGP after the July 2025 acquisition, completed the Liberty Live split-off, and repriced MotoGP debt in June 2026.
 The test is disciplined capital allocation and execution without sacrificing the economics of the core Formula 1 franchise.Medium-high

-Financial trendFY2025 Formula One Group revenue was about $4.47 billion.
+Financial trendFY2025 revenue was about $4.48 billion with Formula 1 revenue up 14% to $3.87 billion and MotoGP pro forma revenue up 14% to $573 million.
 Q1 2026 revenue was $711 million, up 59% year over year, aided by Formula 1 calendar timing and MotoGP, so a single quarter should not be annualized mechanically.High

-ValuationAt $96.49, financial-rigor tool math on third-party TTM inputs gives about 114.9x EPS and 33.9x free cash flow.
+ValuationAt $98.13, financial-rigor tool math on third-party TTM inputs gives about 116.8x EPS and 34.5x free cash flow.
+StockAnalysis reports a trailing PE near 104.5x, a forward PE near 44.4x, and EV/EBITDA near 30.6x.
 The valuation depends on growth, margin expansion, and a durable premium multiple.Medium

-Technical trendThe July 8 close was above the published 50-day average of $90.56 and 200-day average of $92.40, while RSI near 62.59 suggests positive momentum that is not yet deeply overbought.Medium
+Technical trendThe July 31 close was above the published 50-day average of $93.78 and 200-day average of $91.92, while RSI near 52.45 suggests neutral momentum after the earlier stronger reading.Medium

-Risk levelRisk is medium-high because Formula 1 is a strong property but the group has about $5.16 billion of debt, event and media-rights concentration, regulatory exposure, consumer-spending sensitivity, and rich valuation risk.High
+Risk levelRisk is high because the 2026 Formula 1 calendar was cut from 24 to 22 races after Bahrain and Saudi Arabia were cancelled due to the Middle East conflict, while the group has about $5.16 billion of debt, event and media-rights concentration, regulatory exposure, consumer-spending sensitivity, and rich valuation risk.High

 AI confidenceReported data and market-cap math have high confidence.
-Forecast confidence is lower because F1 and MotoGP calendars, rights renewals, event economics, and market sentiment are not predictable with precision.High data confidence
+Forecast confidence is lower because F1 and MotoGP calendars, rights renewals, event economics, the Middle East conflict, and market sentiment are not predictable with precision.High data confidence

 Investment certaintyMedium certainty.
 The business has a rare franchise, but a favorable investment outcome still requires growth to match a premium valuation and leverage to remain manageable.Medium